Brayden McNabb: Vegas Golden Knights

 On June 21, 2017, having been left exposed by the Kings at the 2017 NHL Expansion Draft, McNabb was selected by the Vegas Golden Knights.
 Upon joining the team, he chose to wear jersey number 3.
 By late November, McNabb had tallied two assists and 19 penalty minutes through 20 games.
 He supplemented his lack of scoring with his physical play; he was one of six players in the league who had recorded over 50 hits and blocked shots.
 As such, the Golden Knights signed McNabb to a four-year, $10 million contract extension worth $2.5 million annually on November 27.
 McNabb missed three consecutive games while recovering from an undisclosed injury but returned to the ice on February 2.
 During the game, he played 18:57 minutes of ice time and recorded two hits and one blocked shot.
 During the month of March, McNabb continued his physical style of play and joined Brooks Orpik as the only two players in the 2017–18 season to record at least 145 hits and blocked shots.
 On March 4, McNabb tallied a career-high 11 hits against the New Jersey Devils which tied him for second most hits in an NHL game through the 2017–18 season.
 He finished his first regular season with the Knights as a first-pair defenceman with a career-high five goals in 76 games.

 McNabb during a game against the Washington Capitals.

 The Golden Knights qualified for the 2018 Stanley Cup playoffs, where they faced McNabb's old team, the Los Angeles Kings, in round one.
-In Game 4, McNabb scored the only goal of the game at 4:04 in the second period to help lead the Golden Knights to a series sweep.
+In game four, McNabb scored the only goal of the game at 4:04 in the second period to help lead the Golden Knights to a series sweep.
 He also helped them become the first NHL team to sweep a Stanley Cup Playoff series in its inaugural season.
 Throughout the series, McNabb started 29 of his even-strength shifts in the defensive zone alongside his defensive partner Nate Schmidt.
 As such, he was expected to face off against the San Jose Sharks top defensive pairing in the second round.
 Following their second-series win against the Sharks, McNabb and the Golden Knights faced the Winnipeg Jets in the Western Conference Final.
-During Game 1 of their series, McNabb cut the Jets' lead to 3–1 at 8:10 of the second period but the Knights eventually lost 4–2.
-Despite this loss, the Golden Knights beat the Jets in five games to qualify for the 2018 Stanley Cup Finals against the Washington Capitals.
+During game one of their series, McNabb cut the Jets' lead to 3–1 at 8:10 of the second period but the Knights eventually lost 4–2.
+Despite this loss, the Golden Knights beat the Jets in five games to qualify for the 2018 Stanley Cup Final against the Washington Capitals.